nicozanf/web2py-pyinstaller/README_mac.md

 5. grab latest web2py source from https://mdipierro.pythonanywhere.com/examples/static/web2py_src.zip (you need at least 2.18.3 for needed changes in gluon\admin.py).
 Open it to uncompress, in this example on Desktop/web2py

-6. take the file build_web2py.py from this repository and place it on the Desktop/web2py  folder
+6. take the file build_web2py.py and web2py.mac.spec  from this repository and place it on the Desktop/web2py  folder

+7. edit the file /Library/Frameworks/Python.framework/Versions/3.7/lib/python3.7/site-packages/PyInstaller/hooks/hook-_tkinter.py and change one of its line according to https://github.com/pyinstaller/pyinstaller/pull/3830

-7. open a terminal, goto Desktop/web2py and run:
+8. open a terminal, goto Desktop/web2py and run:

 python3 build_web2py.py

 9. if everything is fine, you'll obtain web2py_macos.zip on the Desktop/web2py  folder.
-Inside it, there is the web2py App.
+Inside it, there is the web2py program with both the CMD version and the APP version.

+Unfortunately, the APP version is still not working - see https://github.com/pyinstaller/pyinstaller/issues/3820

 Enjoy!